Lunerio/SERVER_CONFIG/README.md

 - For the SSL certificate follow the instructions in this [link](https://www.digitalocean.com/community/tutorials/how-to-secure-haproxy-with-let-s-encrypt-on-ubuntu-14-04)

-For more information go to the README from the load_balancer folder
+For more information go to the README from the load_balancer folder DO THE FIREWALL CONFIGURATION MANUALLY.
+CHECK THE PORTS BEFORE LEAVING THE SERVERS!